madtomic/Maintenance-Manager--CB-Plugin/README.md

 ##To do

-- Improve the countdown broadcasts for scheduled maintenance.
+* Improve the countdown broadcasts for scheduled maintenance.
 * Add permission and message for /maintenance reload.
 * Change the number of available slots during a maintenance.
 * Custom message for schedule.
 * Disable or enable other plugins.
 * Recurrent maintenances.
+* Add a message on /command reload
+* Schedule interruption
+* Need improves on /command [on|off]
+* Improve plugin.yml